-Similarly, on June 22, 2016 the police authorities confirmed that a facility belonging to Shell Petroleum Development Company (SPDC) at Aw arra, Ohaji/EgbemaLocal Government Area of Imo had been destroyed by the militant group.
-Prior to the attack the Trans Niger Pipeline (TNP), which runs through Awara, Imo State at the Assa-Rumuekpe line was shut for repairs on June 8, 2016 following a leak at Okolo launch, Bonny in Rivers State (Vanguard, June 23, 2016).
+Similarly, on June 22, 2016 the police authorities confirmed that a facility belonging to Shell Petroleum Development Company (SPDC) at Awarra, Ohaji/Egbema Local Government Area of Imo had been destroyed by the militant group.
+Prior to the attack the Trans Niger Pipeline (TNP), which runs through Awara, Imo State at the Assa-Rumuekpe line was shut for repairs on June 8, 2016 following a leak at Okolo launch, Bonny in Rivers State (Vanguard, June 23.
+2016).
 In the same vein, on July 6, 2016 the militant group was alleged to have blown up the Nigerian National

-Liquefied National Gas (NLNG) (Amaize, Nwabughiogu, Yafugborhi and Brisibe, 2016).
+Petroleum Corporation (NNPC) pipeline at Eleme, Rivers State.
+This led to disruption of supply to the Nigeria Liquefied National Gas (NLNG) (Amaize, Nwabughiogu, Yafugborhi and Brisibe, 2016).
 However, the group denied responsibility for the attack (Vanguard, July 7, 2016).
 In addition, the militant group blew up three Chevron Nigeria Limited (CNL) manifolds (RMP 22, 23 and 24) in Digbolo, near Dibi in Warri North Local Government of Delta State.
 The affected manifolds were crude oil platforms that supplied crude to Chevron Escravos Terminal (Vanguard, July 7, 2016, Ede, 2016).
 The cost of this mayhem was tremendous and affected every sector of the Nigerian state to the extent that one analyst described them as "economic terrorists" because of the "trail of kept promises and a crippled economy" and their penchant to annihilate "the largest country in Africa" (Egbujo, 2016).

-Another major effect of the activities of the Avengers and other pipeline at Eleme, Rivers State.
-This led to disruption of supply to the Nigeria activities of the Avengers and other militants in the ND is that they succeeded in further worsening the precarious economic situation in the country (Yafugborhi, 2016; Punch, July 7, 2016; Omonobi, 2016).
-In specific terms, the NDA's sabotage of pipelines and attacks on installations had hit crude production, forcing output down to about 1.4 million bpd, instead of a budgeted- for 2 .
-2 million bpd (Vanguard, June 6, 2016).
+Another major effect of the activities of the Avengers and other militants in the ND is that they succeeded in further worsening the precarious economic situation in the country (Yafugborhi, 2016; Punch, July 7, 2016; Omonobi, 2016).
+In specific terms, the NDA's sabotage of pipelines and attacks on installations had hit crude production, forcing output down to about 1.4 million bpd, instead of a budgeted-for 2.2 million bpd (Vanguard, June 6, 2016).
 Indeed, disruption in oil production endangered the economic security of the Nigerian state.
 Given the mono-cultural nature of the Nigerian economy, it is understandable how and why the activities of the Avengers have been so harmful to the fiscal health of the economy of Nigeria.
 Hence, Governor Ifeanyi Okowa of Delta State in June 2016 cried out that the state had joined the number of states in the federation unable to meet their obligations to their citizens, especially workers.
 In fact, he declared that the impact of the renewed destruction of oil assets in the state had gone so bad that the state was unable to pay salaries regularly anymore.
 According to him,